Tobacco Growing Guide · Nicotiana tabacum & rustica

 Frequently Asked Questions

-Burley and Virginia varieties are the most forgiving for first-time growers.
-They have consistent germination, tolerate a range of soils, and are less fussy about heat than Oriental types.
-Nicotiana rustica (shag/Mapacho) is arguably even easier — it grows vigorously in cooler climates and is highly pest-resistant.
+Virginia and Burley varieties are the most forgiving for first-time growers — consistent germination at 24–28°C, tolerant of a range of soils, and straightforward to cure.
+Nicotiana rustica (shag/Mapacho) is arguably even easier: it grows vigorously in cooler climates and has a shorter season of 70–90 days from transplanting.

 Yes.
-Latakia is a fire-cured Oriental tobacco (we stock Tob48 — Tobacco Latakia).
-Perique is a unique fermented dark tobacco from Louisiana (Tob19 — Tobacco Perique).
-Both are available in stock.
-These are the actual seed varieties used to produce those iconic pipe tobacco components.
+Latakia is a fire-cured Oriental tobacco — available as Tob48 (Tobacco Latakia).
+Perique is a unique fermented dark tobacco from Louisiana — available as Tob19 (Tobacco Perique).
+Both are in stock and ship in the standard pack of 300+ seeds at €4.25.